 - Accurately value your claim

 How long it takes to investigate the incident and how complicated it becomes depend on what happened and the available evidence.
-It could be as simple as obtaining a police report, interviewing a couple of witnesses, and compiling your medical bills.
+It could be as simple as obtaining a police report, interviewing a couple of witnesses, and compiling your medical bills from all your medical providers.

 - Hiring expert witnesses to substantiate injuries and long-term care needs